munificent/craftinginterpreters/book/control-flow.md

 </aside>

-It's not saving us a ton of work in this tiny interpreter, but desugaring is a powerful tool to have in your toolbox and this gives me an excuse to show it to you.
-In a sophisticated implementation, the backend does lots of work optimizing each supported chunk of semantics.
-The fewer of those there are, the more mileage it gets out of each optimization.

-Meanwhile, a rich syntax makes the language more pleasant and productive to work in.
-Desugaring bridges that gap -- it lets you take a robust expressive grammar and cook it down to a small number of primitives that the back end can do its magic on.
+We're going to desugar `for` loops to the `while` loops and other statements the interpreter already handles.
+In our simple interpreter, desugaring really doesn't save us much work, but it does give me an excuse to introduce you to the technique.
 So, unlike the previous statements, we *won't* add a new syntax tree node.
 Instead, we go straight to parsing.
-First, add an import we'll need soon:
+First, add an import we'll need soon.

 ^code import-arrays (1 before, 1 after)

-Like every statement, we start parsing a `for` loop by matching its keyword:
+Like every statement, we start parsing a `for` loop by matching its keyword.

 ^code match-for (1 before, 1 after)